 Ours is a publication of unique dimension, content, and substance, with painstaking attention paid to formatting and visual appeal.
-We invite you to peruse the magazine—whose complete oeuvre is available online—previous to submitting.
+We invite you to peruse the magazine—whose full content for 2014-2017 is available online—previous to submitting.

 SHARKPACK Annual has a small and dedicated staff, and believes the vision of our writers equals or surpasses any extant creative periodical.
 Moreover, for the forthcoming 2017 issue, about 50% of submissions received 50-100 words of personal feedback; six of the pieces we published involved one-on-one caucuses between editor and writer.

 Contributors of letters should be prepared to include recordings of their work for the issue, should we choose to feature yr work online.